 The Doctoral Programs

 The ECE department offers graduate programs leading to the PhD degree in eleven disciplines within electrical and computer engineering, as described in detail below.
-The PhD is a research degree requiring completion of the PhD program course requirements, satisfactory performance on the comprehensive (PhD preliminary) examination and university Qualifying Examination, and submission and defense of a doctoral thesis (as described under the “Graduate Studies” section of this catalog).
+The PhD is a research degree requiring completion of the PhD program course requirements, satisfactory performance on the comprehensive (PhD preliminary) examination and university Qualifying Examination, and submission and defense of a doctoral thesis (as described under the “Graduate Admission” section of this catalog).
 Students in the PhD program must pass the comprehensive exam (PhD preliminary) before the beginning of the winter quarter of the second year of graduate study.
 To ensure timely progress in their research, students are strongly encouraged to identify a faculty member willing to supervise their doctoral research by the end of their first year of study.

 Students should begin defining and preparing for their thesis research as soon as they have passed the comprehensive exam (PhD preliminary).
 They should plan on taking the university Qualifying Examination about one year later.
 The university does not permit students to continue in graduate study for more than four years without passing this examination.
 At the Qualifying Examination the student will give an oral presentation on research accomplishments to date and the thesis proposal to a campuswide committee.
 The committee will decide if the work and proposal has adequate content and reasonable chance for success.
 They may require that the student modify the proposal and may require a further review.